 By the end of this course, students will reflect on what they created, and will continue their content of the book on their own!

 There are a total of 12 spots open in this small-group workshop.
-If you cannot comfortably pay tuition but are interested in taking this class, please consider filling out our financial assistance application here.
-We will notify you of your scholarship status before the start date of the class.
 Please be advised that registration fees cover both child and parent participation.

 All staff, artists, students, and guests are required to show proof of vaccination upon entering CBA and must wear a mask covering the nose and mouth at all times.
 If you have a medical or religious exemption, please email firstname.lastname@example.org.

 - Cutter surface

 Any other toy or house found object with a texture

 All other materials will be provided by Center for Book Arts at no additional cost.